 If you are installing a new irrigation system (or modifying 50% of an existing system), you must comply with this ordinance.
 Please consult with staff at 352-264-6829 if you plan to install it yourself, as we will help you navigate the approval process.

-The County is co-hosting free training events to help irrigation professionals obtain Florida Water Star (FWS) Accredited Professional (AP) status for self-inspection certification!
-The next local training will be on 5/18 with testing on 5/19 and 5/25.
-The FWS AP test will also be offered on 3/15 from 1-4.
-To register for these events contact Merry Mott with the FNGLA at firstname.lastname@example.org.
+The County has been co-hosting free training events to help irrigation professionals obtain Florida Water Star (FWS) Accredited Professional (AP) status for self-inspection certification.
+The next training is on October 26, 2016 from 8:30 AM to 5:00 PM.
+The test will be offered on October 27, 2016 from 1:00 PM to 5:00 PM.
+Click HERE for the flyer with registration information.
 Trainings hosted in other areas are listed HERE.